 For the caramel sauce

-- Place over a medium heat and cook until the sugar has completely dissolved and it is just starting to bubble.
-It will take 3 -4 minutes max.
+- Add the sugar and the water to a pan.
+Place over a medium heat and cook until the sugar has completely dissolved and it is just starting to bubble.
+It will take about 4 minutes.

 - Remove from the heat and add the tahini/nut butter, salt and coconut oil/vegan butter.
 Put back over a very low heat and whisk until it is all well combined.
 It is normal to see a few little light flecks through it.
 If it's too thick add a little more water or plant milk.
 If it looks thin don't worry because it thicken up as it cools.
 You can make the sauce in advance and warm up gently before serving.

 - Decorate the top of the pie with caramel sauce and chopped nuts.
 Serve at room temperature or cold.